JonETJakobsson/scConnect/README.rst

   cd scConnect/
   pip install .

-When the initial version is released we will make the packaged available at PyPI.
+When the initial version is released we will make the package available at PyPI.